 A few merit scholarships are awarded each year as well, and all applicants are considered for such awards.
 There is no separate application process to receive an academic merit award.

-Due to yearly increases in tuition and fees, we recommend that students increase the amount of family support by an estimated 3% for each year of study.
-In order to apply for aid, students must submit a certified original bank statement (including U.S. dollar amount), and complete the Bucknell University International Student Financial Aid Application.
+Due to yearly increases in tuition and fees, we recommend that students increase the amount of family support by an estimated 3.5% for each year of study.
+In order to apply for aid, students must submit a certified original bank statement (including U.S. dollar amount) and complete the Bucknell University International Student Financial Aid Application.
 The CSS PROFILE is not required for international students.
+Even if you do not plan to apply for financial aid, you must complete and submit the Confidential Statement of Finances.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.